Build & Install

 edit /etc/slurm/slurmdbd.conf, you can use this link as a reference

-1. send configuration (Mgr)
+1. send configuration (Manager Node)

 scp -r /etc/slurm/*.conf root@<$rest_node>:/etc/slurm/